JuliaSobczak/JuliaSobczak.github.io/_posts/2024-01-24-black-point-to-musha-cay.md

 In some cases it creates a sort of underwater barrier that other corals can't or won't cross, other times it can be much more detrimental.
 The stinging cells will do irreversible harm to the point where the neighboring coral dies and the aggressor can claim their spot.
 Hard surfaces are a massively limiting factor for reefs, and corals will fight hard to stake their claim.
 The filaments they use appear snotty and these [battles](https://www.youtube.com/watch?v=HYD5XJR4CVA&t=15s
 ){:target="_blank"} can wage on for days or even weeks at a time.

-While observing I noticed a small fish that I believe was a type of blenny hiding in a hole in the sand.
+While observing, I noticed a small fish that I believe was a type of blenny hiding in a hole in the sand.
 He repeatedly poked his head out and then retreated once he saw me.
 I tried multiple times to get a better look at him, but he was too shy to let me get close.
 He was mostly pale white with a bright blue tail, but unfortunately I haven't been able to accurately identify him.

 Our last cool find was a candy cane shrimp hiding on the bottom side of a small rock.
 I think he's the first shrimp we have seen.
 Sadly we weren't able to find any lobsters.
 My dad brought his spear in case we spotted one, but with the horde of cruisers in the area they're few and far between.
 I guess we'll have to settle for crawfish and andouille sausage gumbo for dinner instead.
 I swear there's nothing that our instapot can't do.

 ![jan25-sunset](/images/jan25-sunset.jpg)

-*I love the contrast between the pink and baby blue*
+*Dinner and a show*

 ---

 <p class="subtitle">Jan 27, 2024</p>

 This morning we woke up with nothing but blue sky visible through our hatch.
 Once we were up it was time to move again.
 Today was the longest travel day we have had since getting to the Exumas and we'll only be under way for about two hours.
-After some careful consideration, and changing our minds three or four times, we decided to skip past Little Farmers Cay.
+After some careful consideration and changing our minds three or four times, we decided to skip past Little Farmers Cay.

 As the name suggests the island is tiny and, while they do have a grocery store, they usually have even less provisions than Black Point.
 The weather forecast is constantly changing our plans.
 We have now chosen to move down to Rudder Cut Cay to stage for a jump to George Town.
 There we should have no problem finding all of the veggies and other supplies we need.